Code-Institute-Submissions/Dinosaurs-MS2/README.md

 ### Content

+### Code

-I used the following links to help moy coding:-
+I used the following links to help my coding:-
 - Code Institue CV project for help with the EMail.JS and Google Map API Connectors and configuration.
 - https://www.w3schools.com/default.asp - Used the extra information on Javascript to help with my coding.
 - https://stackoverflow.com/  I used this site to source various coding when i was struggling with getting my code to work.